veecle/freertos-integration/README.md

 ### Submodules

-This projects uses Git submodules, which are required to run tests and others.
+This projects uses Git submodules, which are required to run tests.
 You can run `git submodule update --init` to fetch the submodules.

 ### Features